PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/commands/PSFramework/Resolve-PSFDefaultParameterValue.md

 ## PARAMETERS

 ### -Reference
-The hashtable to pick default parameter valeus from.
+The hashtable to pick default parameter values from.

 ```yaml
 Type: Hashtable